Annual conferences

 The conference is open to both ICDA members and non-members.

-Register now!
+You will be able to register soon!
 Our dedicated team is available at admin-events@icdacr.com to provide assistance.

 Reflecting on the Members Meeting 2025 conference